 Our core offering of Heimdal™ Threat Prevention protects your organization’s endpoints at the level of the DNS through proprietary DarkLayer Guard™ and VectorN Detection technology.
 An advanced traffic filtering tool, DLG uses next-gen traffic telemetry to spot ransomware before it attempts to infect your devices.
-The integrated X-Ploit Resilience patch management software rounds up your defences by closing vulnerabilities in the network as soon as updates are released by third-party developers.
+The integrated Heimdal™ Patch & Asset Management software rounds up your defenses by closing vulnerabilities in the network as soon as updates are released by third-party developers.

 - Machine learning powered scans for all incoming online traffic;